dev-cycles/contextive/src/vscode/contextive/README.md

 ## Philosophy

-Contextive is inspired by the concept of the [Ubiquitous Language](https://martinfowler.com/bliki/UbiquitousLanguage.html) from the practice of [Domain Driven Design](https://martinfowler.com/bliki/DomainDrivenDesign.html).
+Contextive is inspired by the concept of the [Ubiquitous Language](https://martinfowler.com/bliki/UbiquitousLanguage.html) from the practice of [Domain Driven Design (DDD)](https://martinfowler.com/bliki/DomainDrivenDesign.html) and should support ubiquitous language management practices on DDD projects.

-However, if you're not using Domain Driven Design, we hope it will still be very helpful in any software project where it's important that developers are aligned on the meaning of terms.
+Even if you're not using Domain Driven Design, Contextive should still be very helpful in any software project where it's important that developers are aligned on the meaning of terms.

 ## Features